ilya40umov/linux-mint-via-terminal/README.md

 ## Dotfiles & Configs

-**NOTE**: Before Bash executes the dot files mentioned below, it also executes commands from `/etc/profile` or `/etc/bash.bashrc` (depends on the type of the shell).
+**NOTE**: Before Bash executes the dot files mentioned below, it also executes commands from `/etc/profile` or `/etc/bash.bashrc` (all depending on the type of the shell).
 You can find more info on this topic in `man bash`.

 - `.bash_profile` - is executed (by Bash) for interactive login shells (in my case it simply sources `.bashrc`)
 - `.bashrc` - is executed (by Bash) for interactive non-login shells (e.g. the ones started by Tmux, Guake or any other GUI Terminal)